-Trust among stakeholders is a cornerstone of an efficient supply chain.
-It ensures smoother operations, reduces conflicts, and enhances overall performance.
-Facilitating trust within a supply chain requires deliberate actions, clear communication, and a commitment to shared goals.
+Trust among stakeholders is the foundation of an efficient supply chain.
+It keeps operations running smoothly, reduces conflicts, and improves overall performance.
+Building that trust requires deliberate action, clear communication, and a shared commitment to common goals.

 Table of Contents